 Schools will retain all income from fees and charges, except where a service has been provided by the Authority from centrally retained funds.
-In developing a charging policy, Governors should have regard to the Authority's charging policy which is contained within the Authority's Management Handbook.
+Schools should have a charging policy.
+In developing a charging policy, Governors should have regard to the DfE's charging policy.